ibm-ecosystem-engineering/QueryCraft/readme.md

  - input_data_file: Relative path to the golden dataset (CSV file) with columns: `question`, `query`, and `db_id`
  - db_type:  Determines the data source `SQLite` or `db2`

 <img src= "image/Context_ret.gif">

+After updating the `superConfig.ini` as mentioned above, execute the context retriever using the following command.

 ```bash
 sh runQueryCraft.sh
 ```

 Provide the option:

 ```bash
 contextRetriever
 ```

 The retrieved context file will be generated in the directory input/datasets/, with the filename `exp_name_contextRetriever.csv`